(January 12, 2016)Jurisdiction

 - Good Samaritan Hospital

-This is a bed sore case.
+This claim is a bedsore case.
 A Baltimore man is admitted to Good Samaritan Nursing Center with bronchitis, asthma, and generalized weakness.
 At the time of his admission to Good Samaritan Nursing Center, the man does not have any pressure sores or skin breakdowns.

-He remains a patient of Good Samaritan Nursing Center for more than 3 weeks, during which time he develops bilateral heel ulcers.
+He remains a patient of Good Samaritan Nursing Center for more than three weeks, during which time he develops bilateral heel ulcers.
 The ulcers become infected and require medical intervention.
-The man is subsequently discharged to Heart Homes of Lutherville, an assisted living facility, where he remains until his untimely death approximately 9 months later.
+The man is subsequently discharged to Heart Homes of Lutherville, an assisted living facility, where he remains until his untimely death approximately nine months later.

 His family files a negligence lawsuit in Baltimore City, alleging that Good Samaritan Nursing Center violated the standard of care in failing to identify that the man was at risk for a skin breakdown and in failing to provide him with the appropriate medical care to prevent his injuries.
 They also allege that they failed to provide offloading of the man's heels to ensure they were not exposed to prolonged and excess pressure, which resulted in the worsening of the wound.
 This made his final days painful and forced him to leave his home and go to an assisted living facility.